abigailbishop/LibbyLabCellpose/README.md

 You can do a lot of this by dragging and dropping files into your terminal.
 You shouldn't need to enter the directory containing the script with your Terminal if you use drag-and-drop.
 Drag-and-dropping should automatically add spaces between each item you drag into your Terminal but please be mindful if it doesn't.

 1. Open your terminal.
-If you have an environment, make sure its initialized.
+If you have an environment, make sure it is initialized.
 1. Type `python`
 1. Type the path or drag-and-drop the libbylab_cellpose.py python file into your Terminal
 1. Type the path or drag-and-drop the folder (containing all the images you want to analyze) into your Terminal
 1. Type the path or drag-and-drop the model you want to use into your Terminal
-1. If you want to change your cypoplasm color, nucleus color (both default to gray) or cell diameter (defaults to 60 pixels) you can specify this now.
-For example type `--cytoplasm_color 2` for green cytoplasm (note the space before 2)
+1. If you want to change the expected cytoplasm color, nucleus color (both default to gray) or cell diameter (defaults to 60 pixels) you can specify this now.
+For example, type `--cytoplasm_color 2` for green cytoplasm (note the space before 2)

 # What the script outputs: